 Wednesday – 11:00 – 14:00 and 16:00 – 20:00

 Thursday to Sunday – 11:00 to 14:00h and 17:00 to 21:00h

 All city-owned attractions are free on Sundays!
-This includes the Towers (Torres Quart and Torres Serranos).
-Built in the 12th Century, the towers are cool way to learn the layout of the city and see the famous Turia River park from high above the city.
+This includes the iconic Towers: Torres Quart and Torres Serranos.
+Built in the 12th Century, the towers are a cool way to learn the layout of the city and see the famous Turia River park from high above the city.
 You only need to plan about 30 minutes at the towers in order to climb up to the top and get a great aerial view of Valencia.
 If you are afraid of heights, skip this.
 If it’s blazing hot – make sure to do this first thing in the morning.
 If you’re choosing between Torres Quart on the west side of old town or Torres Serranos on the north side of old town, they are really similar.

 Monday do Saturday: 10:00 – 19:00

 Sunday: 10:00 – 14:00 *FREE

 Here’s a long list of all of the fabulous city-run museums, monuments, and parks that open their doors for free on Sundays, and are not expensive Mon-Sat – usually only 2 euro.
 I recommend the Fallas Museum to learn about one of the most special and grand celebrations in all of Europe!

 Dating back to 1839, the Mercado Central is always a great place to get some fresh-squeezed Valencian orange juice and anything else you’re in the mood for.
 The building itself if a stunning mosaic of colors and detailed tile work and the hustle and bustle of the market is always invigorating.
 If you can get up early, you’ll see the locals buying produce and restaurants curating their menus.
 After 10am the crowds of tourists start to roll in.